Rounding Towards Zero: Unlocking the Power of the trunc() Function in C++

 Understanding the trunc() Function Prototype

-As of the C++ 11 standard, the trunc() function takes a single argument and returns a value of type double, float, or long double.
+The trunc() function, introduced in the C++ 11 standard, takes a single argument and returns a value of type double, float, or long double.
 This function is defined in the <cmath> header file, making it easily accessible for your programming needs.

 The trunc() Function in Action

-So, what happens when you pass a value to the trunc() function?
-Simply put, it truncates the value after the decimal point and returns the integer part only.
+When you pass a value to the trunc() function, it truncates the value after the decimal point and returns the integer part only.
 Let’s take a look at an example to illustrate this:

 As you can see, the trunc() function effectively rounds the value towards zero, discarding the decimal portion.